syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 ## Selecting Multiple Dates

-`SelectedDates` property is used to select one or more dates in SfCalendar.
-Several range of dates can be selected using this property.
+The `SelectedDates` property is used to select one or more dates in SfCalendar.
+Several ranges of dates can be selected using this property.

 {% tabs %}